Eulalia Bernard: Early life and education

 She was born in Port Limón, Costa Rica, on July 7, 1935.
 Her parents were Carolina Little Crosby (also known as Carolina Bernard), a teacher with a transformative vision, and Christopher Bernard Jackson, a tailor.
 Both were Jamaican immigrants.
 Her mother supported her breaking with traditional racist culture, by getting roles such as the angel in Catholic events.

-For her primary schooling, Eulalie attended Colegio Nuestra Señora de Sion in San José (Costa Rica) and secondary school at Colegio Diurno in Limón City.
+For her primary schooling, Bernard attended Colegio Nuestra Señora de Sion in San José (Costa Rica) and secondary school at Colegio Diurno in Limón City.
 In 1956, she started working as a teacher.
 After teaching in San José and Heredia, she decided to continue studying at the university, becoming the first Afrodescendant woman to graduate from the School of Modern Languages.
 Later, at the Cardiff University in Wales, she did graduate studies in Linguistics and Educative Television.
 As part of her graduate studies, Bernard researched on the phonology of Limonese Creole in 1969, becoming a pioneer of the field.